uasal/Useful-Resources-Public/spacehardwarehandbook/fasteners.md

 # Torque

-For detailed calculation and requirements see NASA Standard 5020.
+For detailed calculations and requirements see NASA Standard 5020.
+NASA [Tech Memo 19960012183] introduces preloaded joints and also has a table of suggested torque values.

-Look up fastener clamping load and recommended torque on a table like the [Spaenaur Suggested Tightening] (spaenaur%20-%20Suggested%20Tightening%20Torque1%20Values%20To%20Produce%20Cor.pdf] chart, taking care to use the lubricated column if applicable.
+The Look up fastener clamping load and recommended torque on a table like the [Spaenaur Suggested Tightening] (spaenaur%20-%20Suggested%20Tightening%20Torque1%20Values%20To%20Produce%20Cor.pdf] chart, taking care to use the lubricated column if applicable.

-The clamping load of the part should exceed the expected load on the joint being supported by a safety factor. e.g. a kilogram part expecting to see 30 g loads should and a minimum safety factor of three should be held with at least `3*30*9.8 Newtons` (198 lbs-force).
+The clamping load of the part should exceed the expected load on the joint being supported by a safety factor. e.g. a kilogram part expecting to see 30 g loads should and a minimum safety factor of three should be held with at least `3*30*9.8 Newtons` (e.g. >198 lbs-force).

 ## Torque wrenches